User login

 Who runs United Way?

 Our staff carries out the planning and implementation of United Way functions.
-A volunteer board of directors sets policy and strategic direction.
+A volunteer Board of Directors sets policy and strategic direction.
 Various volunteer committees oversee financial practices and provide counsel on operational issues.
-Our volunteer network is a key reason why our administrative and fundraising costs are among the lowest of any nonprofit.
-For every $1 that is donated, $4.84 in reinvested back into the community!
+Our volunteer network is a key reason we are able to make the difference that we can.
+For every $1 that is donated, 99 cents is reinvested back into the community!

 Are all United Ways related?

 There are 1,400 community-based United Ways across the country and each is separately incorporated and independently governed by local volunteers.
 Many of these organizations are similar in their mission and structure, but some are very different.
-We pay a voluntary membership contribution for the rights to use the name and logo, and support broader community impact goals through United Way Worldwide, an umbrella organization that attacks the same problems on a national and global level, and provides guidance, training and development services to local United Ways.
+We pay a nominal membership contribution for the rights to use the name and logo and support broader community impact goals through United Way Worldwide, an umbrella organization that attacks the same problems on a national and global level, and provides guidance, training and development services to local United Ways.
 These dues are less than 1 percent of our annual budget.
-99-cents of every donated dollar stays here, in South Mississippi.
+99 cents of every donated dollar stays here, in South Mississippi.

-How old is the United Way of South Mississippi?
+How old is United Way of South Mississippi?

 UWSM was founded in 1964.
 Check out our History page for the whole story!